Llokume was popularized in Eastern Europe and North Africa during the Ottoman empire.

 1. Unmold the candy onto a clean, odor free cutting board (or counter).
 Using an oiled knife, slice the Turkish Delight into bite size pieces, approximately 1″ x 1.5″.

-3. Fill a large casserole (a lasagna pan will do) with the 1/2 coating mixture (confectioners sugar and cornstarch).
+3. Fill 1-2 large casseroles (a lasagna pan works nicely) with the 1/2 coating mixture (confectioners sugar and cornstarch).
 Lay out the Turkish Delight carefully, leaving at least 1/4″ between each candy.
 Cover with remaining 1/2 of the coating mixture.

 Enjoy your Turkish Delight!

 Store leftovers in the coating mixture.
 Do not refrigerate.

 Keeps several weeks at room temperature when stored in a cool, dry place, under a bed of powdered sugar.

 TIP: Sometimes thermometers are slightly off.
 Because of this, my Turkish Delight came out rather soft.
 To avoid this, drop some of the sugar mixture into cold water.
 When it cools off, bite it.
 If it has the texture of a chewy ball, you are on track.